-It used to be the only way to test for colon cancer was to have a colonoscopy at a medical center.
-While colonoscopy is still used for diagnostic purposes and for screening in some cases, we now recommend some patients use a FIT, or fecal immunochemical test, kit, a test you can get in the mail and do in the privacy of your own home.
+While colonoscopy is still used for screening in some cases, we now recommend many patients use FIT (fecal immunochemical test), which you can get in the mail and do in the privacy of your own home.

 Why screen for colon cancer?

 Colorectal cancer is the second-highest cause of cancer-related deaths.
 More than 1,000 people died of colorectal cancer in Washington state in the last reporting year.
 Yet 1 in 3 people over 50 aren’t up to date with colorectal cancer screenings.
 Screening can identify polyps early before they become cancerous, allowing us to treat them before they create significant health risks.

 FIT lowers the hassle factor for getting screened.
 There’s no fasting or prep.
 Using a swab stick attached to a test tube lid, you’ll get a tiny sample of your stool, then screw the lid into the test tube.
 Place it in the pre-paid envelope to the lab and drop it in the mail.
 The lab checks your sample for trace amounts of blood that could signal the presence of polyps.
 Patients whose FIT screenings show these traces will be notified to follow up with a diagnostic colonoscopy.

 It’s a few minutes spent in your bathroom instead of hours at a medical center.
 There are few life-saving measures that are this easy.
 Wearing a life jacket or helmet?
 Fastening your seatbelt?
 Getting tested for colon cancer is just as important.